position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 #### Availability

-- **Stimulus**: Due an internal error occurs, a service becomes unavailable.
+- **Stimulus**: Due an internal error a service becomes unavailable.
 - **Stimulus Source**: Hardware or network error.
 - **Environment**: The system operating in normal state in a production environment.
 - **Artifact**: The service that becomes unavailable.